 The sound module and cell phone speaker

 My pal Tim and I made this as a Christmas present for my roommate.
 This was likely inspired by an episode of Spongebob, or something childish like that.
 The conch shell has a recordable sound module hidden deep inside of it and a button on the top.
 I took apart an old cell phone to replace the junky speaker that came with it.
 Tim used a dremel to make the hole for the button.
 Tim and I took a few hours to write and record an original christmas song on the chip.
 It was performed on a ukelele and a melodica, and the tune is unfathomably silly.
 We were pretty proud of ourselves once it all came together.
 How often do you put your ear up to a shell only to have it serenade you?

 The Timebomb Heart Guitar

 This guitar started as a First Act guitar that an old bass player had forgotten about.
 My goal was to make a nice guitar for as cheap as humanly possible.
+Tony Janflone and I built it in his basement and he charged me 50 bucks for parts.
 Mission accomplished.
-Tony Janflone and I built it in his basement and he charged me 50 bucks for parts.
-I did some yardwork for him in return like a good teenager.
-(This was a few years back.)

 I got some cheap paint and sprayed the headstock and body white.
 I painted the little heart design